Got an interesting note from a reader of this blog who sent the following in the subject line: “A middle of the night thought.”

 With that in mind, we knew every day where we were in relation to the economic goal we established.
 My staff received the normal hourly pay for their position, but if we reached the monthly goal, there was a substantial bonus.
 We took the gross receipts up 500% over the previous owner in five years.

 Then we decided we had enough money put away and it was time to retire.

 I had no specific goals or “bucket lists” at that time.
 Looking back, I think I should have pursued “Economic Independence or Freedom” – not having to go to work economically.
 I think this is something all you “youngsters” should look at very carefully.

 We managed our own investments for the most part, and being very “progressive”, lost our asses in the Dot-com Bubble around 2000.
-Our gains from Cisco bought one of our houses in full and then it went down 86%!!
+Our gains from Cisco bought one of our houses in full though, but then it went down 86%!!

 We recovered from the first of those disasters because we were young enough for the market to recover.
 I don’t think I will live long enough to recover on the real estate fiasco.
 Wouldn’t an additional $350,000 be nice to have right now?

 We live off Social Security and what we have stashed away over the years – just under $665,000.
 This is in one big IRA, one smaller IRA, and one annuity.